Forward-backward asymmetry of Drell-Yan lepton pairs in pp collisions at sqrt(s) = 7 TeV: Abstract

 \end{linenomath} where $\sigma_{F}$ and $\sigma_{B}$ are the total cross sections for forward and backward events.
 Within the SM, the parameters $C$ and $A_\mathrm{FB}$ depend on the vector and axial-vector couplings of the quarks and leptons to the \cPZ\ boson and on the electric charge of the fermions.

 The Drell--Yan cross section is modified by higher-order quantum chromodynamic (QCD) and radiative electroweak corrections.
 The electroweak corrections are negligible except near the \cPZ\ peak.
 At dilepton masses near the \cPZ\ peak, $A_\mathrm{FB}$ is predicted to be small because of the small value of the lepton vector coupling in the SM, and is sensitive to the electroweak mixing parameter $\sin^2\theta_{\PW}$.
 Our measurement of $\sin^2\theta_{\PW}$ with a maximum-likelihood fit technique based on a smaller data set was reported in Ref.~\cite{PhysRevD.84.112002}.
 Above and below the \cPZ\ peak, $A_\mathrm{FB}$ exhibits a characteristic energy dependence governed by virtual photon and \cPZ\ interference.
 Deviations from the SM prediction for $A_\mathrm{FB}$ may indicate the existence of particles beyond the standard model~\cite{London:1986, Rosner:1987a, Cvetic:1995, Rosner:1996, Bodek:2001, Abe:1997, Abe:1997b, Davoudiasl:2000}.
-For example, a new gauge boson $\zp$ is expected to cause $A_\mathrm{FB}$ to approach zero at the mass of the $\zp$.
-Studying $A_\mathrm{FB}$ at high mass is particularly useful in a search for resonances that might be missed by a search using the dilepton mass spectrum alone.
+If a resonant state exists at high mass, it will interfere with the SM amplitudes and will cause the $A_\mathrm{FB}$ to have a structure near the mass of the new state.
+Therefore, studying $A_\mathrm{FB}$ at high mass is particularly useful in a search for resonances that might be missed by a search using the dilepton mass spectrum alone.

+The measurement presented in Ref.~\cite{PhysRevD.84.112002} and the $A_\mathrm{FB}$ measurement are complementary.
+The electroweak mixing parameter was measured within the framework of the SM using events in a dimuon mass window of $M(\mu^+\mu^-) = 80$--100\GeV, while in the current analysis we test the SM and look for signs of new physics at high dilepton mass.
+The electroweak mixing angle measurement was performed in the dimuon channel.
+Here we present the results of a measurement of $A_\mathrm{FB}$ with more data, the addition of the dielectron channel, and the combination of the two channels, as a function of mass in a wide mass range and in separate rapidity bins.

 To study the forward-backward asymmetry, we use the Collins--Soper frame~\cite{Collins:1977}, in which $\theta^{*}_\mathrm{CS}$ is defined to be the angle between the lepton momentum and the axis that bisects the angle between the direction of one proton and the direction opposite to the other proton in the centre-of-mass frame of the dilepton.
 Use of this frame reduces the uncertainties due to the unknown transverse momentum of the incoming quarks.
-The sign of the longiudinal boost of the dilepton system is used to define the orientation of the Collins--Soper frame.
+The sign of the longitudinal boost of the dilepton system is used to define the orientation of the Collins--Soper frame.
 The angle $\theta^{*}_\mathrm{CS}$ is calculated from quantities measured in the lab frame as \begin{linenomath}